f1se4/portfolio/md/gompertz/gompertz.md

 ![trendalone](/static/notebooks/gompertz/images/trendalone.png)

-This is smooth raw data, in the gompertz model it belongs to the 'derivate' function, we will need also the 'integration', it's bassically the summatory area of the daily ticket function.
+This is smooth raw data, in the gompertz model it belongs to the 'derivate' function, we will need also the 'integration', it's basically the summatory area of the daily ticket function.
 We will then do cumulative summatory of daily tickets, the result should be the 'gompertz function' of our study case.

 I need at first to have cumulative number of tickets: